ksuarz/monary/doc/examples/binary.rst

 Finding Binary Data
 -------------------
-To perform a find query on binary data, Monary requires the size of the binary to load in.
+To query binary data, Monary requires the size of the binary to load in.
 Since the data in different documents can be of different sizes, we need to use the size of the biggest binary blob to avoid a loss of data.

 To find the size of the data in bytes, we use the ``size`` type::